 Article 12 deals with the general reporting obligations of the Member States and Commission.
-It requires Member States to report about the progress made with the implementation of the Birds Directive.

 The first national reports about status and trends of birds in the EU were assessed in the course of 2014 on EU-level, results were summarised and analysed.
 A range of products are now available for consultation